1 Causes of success and failure

 What does not kill me may make me too grasping to let go.
 And that may be the most abject kind of weakness.
 It is the blind pertinacity of a cancer cell which has lost the capacity to die.

 Human beings have never been convinced by reason.
 They have only been swayed by authority.
+We won’t yield to evidence, but we will yield to what is worse.
+Reason, like right, has no heft in a case, till force and authority make it superrogatory.
 And now the sole authority that they know is numbers and the crowd.
 Quantity is the sole test of quality for those who lack the taste to judge quality.

 Having seen how ready the world is to reward the cheap, the false, the pushy, the flaunting and the ephemeral, why do we still regard success as the one incontestable proof of true merit?